GaloisInc/hacrypto/competitions/CAESAR/analysis.md

 |-----------------+--------------------------------------------|
 |ACORN: v1 v2     |Hongjun Wu                                  |
 |-----------------+--------------------------------------------|

-side conditions on algorithm parameters and return values (e.g., keys are generated in secure and random way, typical side conditions on IV, key x IV pair should not be used to protect more than one message, key x IV pair should not be used with two different tag sizes,
+Side conditions on algorithm parameters and return values (e.g., keys are generated in secure and random way, typical side conditions on IV, key x IV pair should not be used to protect more than one message, key x IV pair should not be used with two different tag sizes,